-- Flint is found to be in violation of the Safe Water Drinking Act due to high levels of trihalomethanes (TTHM).
-This is due to Flints efforts to rid the system of E, coli contamination.
+- Flint is found to violate the Safe Water Drinking Act due to high trihalomethanes (TTHM).
+This is due to Flint’s efforts to rid the system of E Coli contamination.

 - Flint mayor Dayne Walling announces that the Flint water is safe to drink.

-- Emergency manager Darnell Earley said Flint will not return to Detroit water citing $12m cost.
+- Emergency manager Darnell Earley said Flint would not return to Detroit water, citing a $12m cost.

-- Darnell Earley resigns as emergency manager, Jerry Ambrose steps in.
+- Darnell Earley resigns as an emergency manager; Jerry Ambrose steps in.

-- Flint residents see lead level in home drinking water at 104 parts per billion.
+- Flint residents see the lead level in-home drinking water at 104 parts per billion.
 Far exceeding EPA’s limit of 15 parts per billion.

-- EPA begins inquiries about treatment for corrosion.
+- EPA begins inquiries about corrosion treatment.
 Michigan’s DEQ reports that a corrosion plan is in effect.
 This is found to be false later in the year.

-- Through a public records request, Marc Edwards, a civil engineering professor at Virginia Tech, uncovered a July 2015 memo warning of elevated lead levels in Flint kids’ blood.
+- Marc Edwards, a civil engineering professor at Virginia Tech, uncovered a July 2015 memo warning of elevated lead levels in Flint kids’ blood through a public records request.

 - Virginia Tech University researchers test homes across Flint.
 One sample shows lead contamination at 13,200 per billion.
-5,000 parts per billion is considered hazardous waste.
+5,000 parts per billion are considered hazardous waste.

 - Flint pediatrician finds lead levels in children have doubled since the switch to Flint River water.
 Estimates are 4% of children have elevated blood-lead levels.

-- Michigan Department of Environmental Quality Director Dan Wyant reported that water at Eisenhower and Freeman elementary schools, along with Brownell/Holmes STEM academies tested above 15 parts per billion for lead — the safety standard set by the federal government.
+- Michigan Department of Environmental Quality Director Dan Wyant reported that water at Eisenhower and Freeman elementary schools, along with Brownell/Holmes STEM academies, tested above 15 parts per billion for lead — the federal government’s safety standard.
 One of the schools tested at more than six times the federal limit.

-- Genesee County declares public health emergency.
-Plans to distribute 1000’s of water filters.
+- Genesee County declares a public health emergency.
+Plans to distribute 1000’s water filters.

 - Michigan Governor Snyder states that Flint will return to Detroit City Water.
-Mott Foundation pledges $10m for the $12m conversion effort since the State of Michigan has no emergency funds.
+Mott Foundation pledges $10m for the $12m conversion effort since Michigan has no emergency funds.